telerik/fiddler-jam-docs/fj-extension/predefined-link.md

 1. You will submit the issue to the Fiddler Jam Portal cloud space, where the predefined link creator can further investigate your case.

+## Prerequisites

+* Install compatible browser.
+    - Full support: Google Chrome, Microsoft Edge
+    - Beta support: All Chromium-based browsers like Brave, Vivaldi, Opera, etc.
+    - Not supported: Firefox and all non-Chromium browsers.
+* Install the Fiddler Jam extension.
+You can follow the installation steps given in the predefined link.

 ## Recording a Log

 The following steps demonstrate how to record a captured traffic session so that you can isolate a network issue and then be able to share it with the engineering teams for further analysis.